d-ageha/ImageShowcase/ReadMe.md

 Clone this repository into Apache document root directory (/var/www/html for Linux).

+Rename `.env.example` in the project root directory and `php/laravel` to `.env`, then edit the content according to your liking.

-Run following commands in the project root directory:
+Then, run following commands in the project root directory:

 ```
 cd php/laravel
 composer install
 cp .env.example .env
 php artisan key:generate
+php artisan migrate
 ```

-Then, you can access ImageShowcase on `localhost/ImageShowcase` (URL depends on your Apache setting).
+You can access ImageShowcase on `localhost/ImageShowcase` (URL depends on your Apache setting).

+## About Migration

+I would rewrite migraton files during development (at least before the first stable release).

+I think this affects nobody, but if you are already running an older version of ImageShowcase and want to update to a newer version, then you might run into trouble.